m-dorgham/agent-storm/README.md

 ## 🚀 Architecture

-The system is built with **LangGraph** to orchestrate different agents:
+The system is built with **LangGraph** to orchestrate specialized agents in a coordinated workflow:

 * **PersonaFactoryAgent** → creates expert personas tailored to your topic.
 * **PersonaAgent(s)** → research and contribute specialized insights to discussions.